Tastigernet/cache-guardian/README.md

   * port: port of the api on which to listen.
 If not specified the guardian will not listen for incoming requests
 * **pool**
   * **notify**
-    * url: the url of the Conceal Guardian Pool.
+    * url: the url of the Cache Guardian Pool.
 The Guardian is sending its data to pool for public listing
     * interval: the interval in seconds in which the data is being sent
 * **url**
   * host: if you want to have a custom hostname, specify it here and it will override the automatically assigned one